-The Protocols give a structure of rules that make sure services running on a particular device can send and receive data from a range of different network devices.
-Data Packet delivery over the network should be requested by the client from a server.
-If there is a P2P network, the client/server affiliation is established according to which is the source device and which the destination device is at that time of establishes.
-The conversions are exchanged between the application layer services at both end devices in accordance with the terms of protocol to establish and utilize these relations.
+The Protocols give a structure of rules that make sure services running on a particular device, and can send and receive data from a range of different network devices.
+The client should request from the server, the delivery of data packet over the network.
+In the case of a P2P network, the affiliation of client/server establishes, according to the source device and which the destination device is at that time of establishes.
+The conversions are exchanged between the application layer services at both end devices in accordance with the terms of protocol to set up and use these relations.

 TCP/IP Application Layer Protocols